Open-CSP/WikiSearch/README.md

 }}
 ```

-Note: Only one call to `#WikiSearchConfig` is allowed per page.
+Note: Only one call to `#wikisearchconfig` is allowed per page.
 Multiple calls will result in unexpected behaviour.

 #### Search parameters